Thank you for landing here!

 How do I get these cookies?

 Go to the Shop page and click on the photo of the cookies that you would like to buy.
-Then, select a PICK UP DATE.
-You will purchase ahead and select an easy pick up spot.
+You need to Pre-Order, and then the CURBSIDE PICK UP date is listed, you can select Delivery if you live in Marin.

 What if that time doesn’t work for me?

-Do you deliver because I would like to send these cookies to my cousin in Arizona?
+Do you do shipping because I would like to send these cookies to my cousin in Arizona?

 Sorry, I do not snail mail…yet…because that requires a different business license.
 I hope someday I will!